cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 https://mypy.readthedocs.io/en/stable/

 This program can be run on the code file in the command line terminal.
-But also Visual Studio code has type checker plug-ins, which can be enabled as a part of the code development.
+But also Visual Studio code has a type checker plug-in, called Pylance, which can be enabled as a part of the code development workflow.

 ### 10.2.
 The `match` statement